-PFRS 9, Financial Instruments (2014 or final version) In July 2014, the final version of PFRS 9, Financial In-
+PFRS 9, Financial Instruments (2014 or final version)

 In July 2014, the final version of PFRS 9, Financial Instruments, was issued.
 PFRS 9 reflects all phases of the financial instruments project and replaces PAS 39, Financial Instruments: Recognition and Measurement, and all previous versions of PFRS 9.
 The standard introduces new requirements for classification and measurement, impairment, and hedge accounting.
 PFRS 9 is effective for annual periods beginning on or after January 1, 2018, with early application permitted.
 Retrospective application is required, but comparative information is not compulsory.
 Early application of previous versions of PFRS 9 is permitted if the date of initial application is before February 1, 2015.